 This is on the left side (West) of the bazaar

-The murals and painting on the exteriors is part of the restoration process; it didn’t exist in its original form.
-The house is not owned by the Kothari family anymore and the building has undergone a massive change after it was sold.
+The murals and paintings on the exteriors are part of the restoration process; originally this wasn’t in this form.
+The house is not owned by the original Kothari family anymore and the building has undergone a massive change after it was sold.

 This is on the right side (East) of the bazaar